sgsbucket/animan-doc/docs/animan/member.md

 #### Steps

-1. On the "Profile" page, select the "Members" tab.
+1. On the Profile page, select the Members tab.
 1. Click on the "+ User" button to search for a User.
 1. Enter the email or name of the user and click the "Search" button.
 1. Place your mouse cursor over the desired user and click the "Select >" button.